yaydede/toolbox/docs/20-TSEmbedding.md

 ## [6,]     -2  0.03232
 ```

 Now we need to decide on two parameters: the window size, that is, how many lags will be included in each row; and how many days we will forecast.
 The next section will use more advance functions for re-arranging the data and apply the direct forecasting with random forests.
-For now, let's use a 3-day window and a 3-day forecast:
+For now, let's use a 3-day window and a 3-day forecast horizon:

 ```r